David-Pugh/OS-GreenSpace-Cardiff/README.md

 This map image object can be plotted using ```ggmap(mapImage)```, but can also be handled like a [ggplot](http://ggplot2.org) object, so we can add layers.

 ### Getting the Shapefile data
-Getting the shapefile into R an din the right format is fairly straightformward using the ```readOGR``` tool in rgdal.
-For shapefile the dsn is the folder where all our required shapefile files are stored (including the shx, dbf and prj files) and the layer is the shapefile file name without the .shp extension.
+Getting the shapefile into R and in the right format is fairly straightformward using the ```readOGR``` tool in rgdal.
+For a shapefile the dsn is the folder where all our required shapefile files are stored (including the shx, dbf and prj files) and the layer is the shapefile file name without the .shp extension.
 For example to load the greenspace sites:

 ```R
 sites <-readOGR(dsn=folder, layer='ST_GreenspaceSite' )